logaretm/vee-validate/docs/content/guide/handling-forms.md

 ## Handling Resets

-vee-validate also handles form resets in similar way to submissions, consider this example.
-When resetting the form or its fields, only the validation state will get reset.
-The field values will remain intact.
+vee-validate also handles form resets in similar way to submissions.
+When resetting the form, all fields' errors and meta flags will be reset to their original state, including the fields' values.

 Form reset is handled automatically if you are using the `as` prop to render a `form` element, like shown in this example: